Declares variables and allocates storage space.

 Dim [ WithEvents ] varname [ ( [ subscripts ] ) ] [ As [ New ] type ] [ , [ WithEvents ] varname [ ( [ subscripts ] ) ] [ As [ New ] type ]] . . .

 |WithEvents||Optional.
 Keyword that specifies that varname is an object variable used to respond to events triggered by an ActiveX object.
 WithEvents is valid only in class modules.
 You can declare as many individual variables as you like by using WithEvents, but you can't create arrays with WithEvents.
 You can't use New with WithEvents.|

 |varname||Required.
 Name of the variable; follows standard variable naming conventions.|

-Variables declared with Dim at the module level are available to all procedures within the module.
-At the procedure level, variables are available only within the procedure.
-Use the Dim statement at module or procedure level to declare the data type of a variable.
+Use the Dim statement at the module or procedure level to declare the data type of a variable.
 For example, the following statement declares a variable as an Integer.